 To minimize \cref{eq:ltsloss_cm}, many convex optimization algorithms can be considered.
 For a first simple implementation, we would recommend using Frank-Wolfe \cite{frank1956quadratic,jaggi2013duality} while being mindful of numerical stability (see \cref{apdx:num_stable}).

 In the following, we describe the convex optimization routine we use for the experiments, however we suspect better and possibly more principled algorithms might be applicable too.

-For the optimizer, we use isoGD~\cite{orseau2021isotuning} projection onto $\betaset$ (see also SOLO-FTRL\cite{orabona2018solo}), a scale-free variant of Adagrad~\cite{duchi2011adaptive}, which is adapted to use a line search.
-We have observed empirically that these algorithms tend to close the duality gap~\cite{jaggi2013duality} faster than other algorithms (Frank-Wolfe~\cite{frank1956quadratic}, normalized gradient descent~\cite{cortes2006ngd}, accelerated gradient descent~\cite{nesterov1983agd}), but admittedly we did not try all variants of all algorithms).
-However, the well-known difficulty with Adagrad-style algorithms is that the learning rate is always smaller than $1/G$ where $G$ is the amplitude of largest observed gradient.
+For the optimizer, we use isoGD~\cite{orseau2021isotuning} with projection onto $\betaset$, a scale-free variant of Adagrad~\cite{duchi2011adaptive} (see also SOLO-FTRL~\cite{orabona2018solo}), which is adapted to use a line search.
+We have observed empirically that these algorithms tend to close the duality gap~\cite{jaggi2013duality} faster than other algorithms --- such as Frank-Wolfe~\cite{frank1956quadratic}, normalized gradient descent~\cite{cortes2006ngd}, accelerated gradient descent~\cite{nesterov1983agd}), but admittedly we did not try all variants of all algorithms.
+However, the well-known difficulty with Adagrad-style algorithms is that the learning rate is always smaller than $1/G$ where $G$ is the magnitude of largest observed gradient.
 But in function optimization, almost always the largest gradients are observed early and decrease significantly near the optimum --- in our case, the initial gradients can be exponentially large.
 Hence, to reduce this dependency, we reset the learning rates on steps that are powers of 2 --- this is known as the doubling trick~\cite{cesabianchi2006prediction} and we fully expect that a regret bound can be proven with resets too, paying only a constant factor in the regret bound for a significantly milder dependency on the usually-larger initial gradients.
 We use one learning rate per context.

 Optimization is stopped after 200 iterations: if this happens to not be enough to improve the policy significantly to solve more problems, 200 more iterations will be triggered anyway after the next Bootstrap iteration.